sthorn/shell-genomics-eddie/_episodes/01-introduction.md

 we're also going to be using several bioinformatics packages in later lessons to work with this data.
-To avoid having to spend time downloading the data and downloading and installing all of the software, we're going to be working with data on a remote server.
+To avoid having to spend time downloading the data and downloading and installing all of the software, we're going to be working with data on the University's Eddie cluster.

 You can log-in to the remote server using the instructions [here](http://www.datacarpentry.org/cloud-genomics/02-logging-onto-cloud/#logging-onto-a-cloud-instance).